 Policy on EVs can benefit the continued, and increasing adoption of EVs in BC and across Canada/US.
 Below is a list of policies that various levels of government (municipal, regional, provincial, and federal) have taken to support EVs.
-This is not to be confused with EV incentives such as BC’s Multi-Unit Residential Building EV Charging Program or point-of-sale vehicle incentives.
+This is not to be confused with EV incentives such as BC’s Charging Solutions Program or point-of-sale vehicle incentives.
 This list is not exhaustive.

 British Columbia HOV lane policy allowing EVs access to the HOV lane regardless of number of passengers

 British Columbia Provincial Building Act was revised in 2016 to define EV chargers as matters ‘out of scope’ under the Building Act.
 ‘Out of scope’ is defined as “matters… local government can regulate… if they have authority to do so in other statutes.”
 This gives local governments greater flexibility in making decisions regarding the use of EV charging in new developments

 British Columbia Strata Property Act was revised in March 2017 under regulation 6.9 to clarify that variable user fees are permitted for the use of strata common property.
 A consumption based rate may be charged to users to recover expenses as long as it is reasonable and in a bylaw or rule.
 Examples include electricity usage for those charging electric vehicles.

 Ontario Building Code was revised in 2017 to include provisions for EV charging (section 3.1.21) in Part 3 and Part 9 buildings.
 The provisions go into force on January 1, 2018

 Ontario Green License Plate program allowing EVs access to HOV lanes, and HOT (tolls) free of charge

 Quebec Zero-Emission Vehicle Standard requiring 3.5% of all new light-duty sales in 2018 and 15.5% in 2025 be zero-emission vehicles